Skip to main content

 Adenocarcinoma and poorly differentiated carcinoma

-• Carboplatin plus paclitaxel (Taxol®), with or without etoposide (VP-16)
+• Carboplatin plus paclitaxel (Taxol®)

 • Carboplatin plus docetaxel (Taxotere®)